Guns in Magic: the Gathering

 Some History

-Weaponry and warfare has been part of the soul of Magic: the Gathering since the very first release with the gameplay itself even being presented as two powerful wizards battling presumably to the death.
-As a result, swords, bows, and countless other weapons have appeared in art and flavor text throughout the game, but guns aren’t nearly as common.
+Weaponry and warfare have been part of the soul of Magic: the Gathering since the very first release with the gameplay itself even being presented as two powerful wizards battling presumably to the death.
+As a result, swords, bows, and countless other weapons have appeared in art and flavor text throughout the game, but guns aren't nearly as common.
 But has that always been the case?

 Magic the Gathering Card - Rocket Launcher - MTG Circle